 Every Friday night is fish fry night at Charlie's Eatery and Pub.
 A Rochester favorite, Charlie's serves up all-you-care-to-eat batter-fried or broiled cod with a potato of choice and soup, salad or slaw.
 The fish is meaty, the batter light, and it's fried to perfection.
 If you can't make it on Friday, stop by the pub area for live music most Wednesdays and Saturdays.

 Pappy's is a family-friendly restaurant with a Friday fish fry all year long.
 They offer traditional fried and broiled North Atlantic cod and also a popular parmesan-crusted option.
-Choose all-you-can-eat or a smaller portion along with choice of side, including a steamed broccoli option.
+Choose all-you-can-eat or a dinner portion along with choice of side.
 The Pappy's soup and salad bar is a great warmup course.
 Come early for the locally famous Pappy Hour.

 Fried, broiled, or parmesan-crusted, make sure to check out one of Rochester's local fish fries.
 After all, it's the Minnesotan thing to do!